 As a member of AEA-Retired, you will have countless opportunities to remain as active as you wish.
 You can:

-Keep in Touch Stay connected with colleagues and former students who you have grown to cherish during your years in education.
+- Keep in Touch Stay connected with your network of educators and former students who you have grown to cherish during your career.